Online and On-Campus Colleges

 If you’d like to attend classes from home, in the evenings, or while you’re away from home, attending an online school may be a good choice.

 Online learning means you’re not limited by physical location.
 You can still take classes even if the top schools for your program are far away.

 If you’re juggling job or family responsibilities, an accredited online college can accommodate your need to earn a degree at your own pace.

 Online education may be significantly cheaper, especially if you won't need to pay from room and board or a meal plan on campus.

 Have a wide range of interests?
-You might have more luck finding online schools that offer both nursing and business programs than on-campus ones.
+You might have more luck finding online schools that offer both nursing degrees and business programs than on-campus ones.

 Live in a busy traffic area?
 Overwhelmed by crowds?
 Commuting to the living room for online classes instead of a campus may be a good option for you.

-Chatting with fellow students in your classroom, plus on-campus job fairs and alumni events that can help you build your professional network and make essential industry contracts.
+Chatting with fellow students in your classroom, plus on-campus job fairs and alumni events, can help you build your professional network and make essential industry contracts.

 If you are pursuing a subject that requires, say, lab hours, then being on a campus where you have everything at your fingertips and a professor there to help may work better.

-Guest lectures, artists, authors and other public speakers may regular campus appearances to interact with students and answer questions.
+Campuses often regularly host guest lecturers, artists, authors and other public speakers to interact with students and answer questions.